ISU-Monarchs/HabitatRestoration/data-raw/monarch/README.md

   'temp'

-      Data was collected from nearest weather station using various apps accessible via mobile device at time of data collection
+      °F. Data was collected from nearest weather station using various apps accessible via mobile device at time of data collection

   'start_time', 'end_time'